logzio/logz-docs/_source/logzio_collections/_security-sources/cynet.md

 * An active Cynet license
 * Cynet login credentials
 * An active account with Logz.io
-* Filebeat 7 installed on your machine
+* Filebeat 7 installed on a dedicated machine (acting as a syslog server)
 * Root priveleges on your machines

 <div class="tasklist">